spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 #### Request for Quote with a configurable product

-The information in [Complete and incomplete configuration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2117927245/WIP+Configurable+Product+feature+overview#Complete-and-incomplete-configuration) applies to [Quotation Process & RFQ](/docs/scos/user/features/{{page.version}}/quotation-process-feature-overview.html) functionalities.
+The information in [Complete and incomplete configuration](#complete-and-incomplete-configuration) applies to [Quotation Process & RFQ](/docs/scos/user/features/{{page.version}}/quotation-process-feature-overview.html) functionalities.
 A customer can only request a quote for a product with a complete configuration.

 #### Shopping List with a configurable product

-The information in [Complete and incomplete configuration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2117927245/WIP+Configurable+Product+feature+overview#Complete-and-incomplete-configuration) applies to the [Shopping List](TBD) functionality.
-A customer can add products with complete or incomplete configuration.
+The information in [Complete and incomplete configuration](#complete-and-incomplete-configuration) applies to the [Shopping List](/docs/pbc/all/shopping-list-and-wishlist/shopping-lists-feature-overview/shopping-lists-feature-overview.html) functionality.
+A customer can add products with the complete or incomplete configuration.

 #### Wish List with a configurable product

-The information in [Complete and incomplete configuration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2117927245/WIP+Configurable+Product+feature+overview#Complete-and-incomplete-configuration) applies to the [Wish List](TBD) functionality.
-A customer can add products with complete or incomplete configuration.
+The information in [Complete and incomplete configuration](complete-and-incomplete-configuration) applies to the [Wish List](/docs/pbc/all/shopping-list-and-wishlist/wishlist-feature-overview.html) functionality.
+A customer can add products with the complete or incomplete configuration.

 ### Preconfigured parameter values